fredoste101/asciiarchii/README.txt

 Now, actions:
-An action might be a onEntity-thing (comment/info/event), it might be a communication between entities (signaling), or it can be communication between outside and an entity (signaling from left or right)
+An action might be a onEntity-thing (comment/info/event), or it might be a communication between entities (signaling/message passing/function calling)

 An example of a onEntity-type action: